 Here are the veg and herbs for the double recipe that I usually make.
 This amount cooks down to about three cups in the end.

 Sautéing the veg substantially changed:

-- Add the diced peppers when the onions are about 2/3 done
+- Add the celery and diced peppers when the onions are about 2/3 done

 - Add the garlic only in the last couple of minutes to avoid burning it